kestra-io/docs/content/docs/15.how-to-guides/long-running-intensive-tasks.md

 ![dbt-pod-create](/docs/how-to-guides/kubernetes/pod_create_dbt.png)

-At the end of the execution, the pod is deleted, and the logs remains available in the Kestra UI.
+At the end of the execution, the pod is deleted, and the logs remain available in the Kestra UI.

 ![dbt-pod-deleted-after-success](/docs/how-to-guides/kubernetes/pod_create_delete.png)